 - Progesterone: plays an important role in maintaining the early stages of pregnancy or stimulating menstruation if the egg hasn’t been fertilised.

 - Testosterone: is produced by the ovaries and adrenal glands.
-The majority of testosterone produced in the ovary is converted to the principle female sex hormone, oestradiol.
+The majority of testosterone produced in the ovary is converted to the principal female sex hormone, oestradiol.

 What hormonal changes occur during your monthly cycle?